Biden sending more troops to Europe amid Ukraine tension | Law-Order

 That would happen on condition that Russia “offers reciprocal transparency measures on two ground-launched missiles bases of our choosing in Russia”.

 Aegis Ashore is a system for defending against short- or intermediate-range missiles.
-Russia argues the site in Romania could be easily adapted to fire cruise missiles instead of interceptors, which ram their target and do not carry warheads, a claim that Washington has denied.
+Russia argues the site in Romania could be easily adapted to fire cruise missiles instead of interceptors, a claim that Washington has denied.

-In his first public remarks on the standoff in more than a month, Putin on Tuesday accused the US and its allies of ignoring Russia's central security demands but he said that Moscow is willing to talk more to ease tensions over Ukraine.
+In his first public remarks on the standoff in more than a month, Putin on Tuesday accused the US and its allies of ignoring Russia's central security demands but said that Moscow is willing to keep talking.

-His remarks suggested that a potential Russian invasion may not be imminent and that at least one more round of diplomacy is likely.

-After talks in Kyiv Wednesday with Ukrainian President Volodymyr Zelenskyy, Dutch Prime Minister Mark Rutte underlined that “it is essential for dialogue to continue”.

-If not, Rutte, said, ''it is clear that further aggression against Ukraine will have serious consequences''.

-At a NATO summit in 2008, NATO leaders said they welcomed Ukraine's and Georgia's aspirations to join NATO but decided not to offer either country a formal path to eventual membership.

-Russia invaded Georgia later that year and in 2014 annexed Ukraine's Crimean Peninsula.
+Russia invaded Georgia in 2008, and in 2014 annexed Ukraine's Crimean Peninsula.
 Around 14,000 people have been killed in the conflict that still simmers in eastern Ukraine.
-Their membership plans have been on hold for years, although NATO continues to support them and promote reforms.

 ALSO READ